-WACC Annual Meeting, Dakar, Senegal.2010.
-Since 2007, an annual WACC meeting has been held in one of the participating countries (the 2020 meeting had to be conducted online).
+ACP (formerly WACC) Annual Meeting, Dakar, Senegal, 2010.
+Since 2007, an annual ACP meeting has been held in one of the participating countries (the 2020 meeting had to be conducted online).

-The West Africa Cowpea Consortium (WACC) was established in 2006 under the scientific leadership of Professor Mike Timko of the University of Virginia, USA.
+The African Cowpea Programme (ACP) (formerly West Africa Cowpea Consortium, WACC) was established in 2006 under the scientific leadership of Professor Mike Timko of the University of Virginia, USA.
 Under the Kirkhouse Trust model, breeders working for African research institutions are trained and supported in the use of marker-assisted selection.
 The use of molecular markers increases the rapidity and accuracy of selection for a trait introduced by a donor variety into a recipient local cultivar.
 Importantly, the tools needed to implement molecular breeding are readily available, easily applicable and affordable.
 In order to achieve the most rapid possible improvement of local farmer-preferred varieties, the consortium focuses on a small set of major production constraints, all of which are under simple genetic control.

-The Kirkhouse Trust (KT) team visit to Burkina Faso, 2010; top row, left to right: Dr Mahama Ouedraogo, Dr Benoit Batieno, Sir Ed Southern, Mrs Wetta Sankara Ouramatou, Professor Mike Timko; bottom row, left to right: Dr Jean Baptiste Tignegre; Dr Amos Miningou (i).
-Dr Robert Koebner and Ms Deborah Ayeni in the cowpea breeding lab at the University of Makurdi, Nigeria (ii).
-Mr Colin Dexter, KT's former project administrator for WACC (iii).
+The Kirkhouse Trust (KT) team visit to Burkina Faso, 2010; top row, left to right: (i) Dr Mahama Ouedraogo, Dr Benoit Batieno, Sir Ed Southern, Mrs Wetta Sankara Ouramatou, Professor Mike Timko; (ii) Dr Jean Baptiste Tignegre; Dr Amos Miningou, Dr Robert Koebner and Ms Deborah Ayeni in the cowpea breeding lab at the University of Makurdi, Nigeria; (iii) Mr Colin Dexter, KT's former project administrator for ACP.

-Cowpea production constrains addressed by WACC projects, left to right: Striga parasytic weed; aphids; Alectra parasytic weed; brown blotch disease; Fusarium wilt.
+Cowpea production constrains addressed by ACP projects, left to right: (i) Striga parasytic weed; aphids; (ii) Alectra parasytic weed; (iii) brown blotch disease; (iv) Fusarium wilt.

-Ms Ann Lonie, KT's Procurement Officer, packing a laboratory re-stock consignment in the store of KT's office in Long Hanborough, UK (i).
-Mr Frederik Awuku (far right) unpacking a KT's laboratory restock consignment at the CSIR- Savanna Agricultural Research Institute (SARI), Tamale, Ghana (ii).
+From left to right; (i) Ms Ann Lonie, KT's Procurement Officer, packing a laboratory re-stock consignment in the store of KT's office in Long Hanborough, UK; (ii) Mr Frederik Awuku (far right) unpacking a KT's laboratory restock consignment at the CSIR- Savanna Agricultural Research Institute (SARI), Tamale, Ghana.